 We work to ensure that we accrue and pay the appropriate amount of income taxes according to the laws and regulations of each jurisdiction in which we operate.
 Certain of our subsidiaries have, at various times, been granted tax relief in their respective countries, resulting in lower income taxes than would otherwise be the case under ordinary tax rates.
-The consolidated effective tax rates were (30.9)%, 15.4% and 9.5% for the fiscal years 2024, 2023 and 2022 respectively.
+The consolidated effective tax rates were 18.1% and (30.9)% for the fiscal years 2025 and 2024, respectively.
 The effective rate varies from the Singapore statutory rate of 17.0% in each year as a result of the following items:

-Fiscal Year Ended March 3 31, 2024 2023 2022 Income taxes based on domestic statutory rates 17.0 % 17.0 % 17.0 % Effect of jurisdictional tax rate differential 10.3 % 6.4 % (10.1)% Change in unrecognized tax benefit (1.4)% (0.8)% 1.2 % Change in valuation allowance (102.9)% (35.9)% (14.0)% Foreign exchange movement on prior year taxes recoverable (0.2)% 0.5 % (0.9)% Liability for undistributed earnings 20.3 % 0.1 % Global intangible low-taxes income (GILTI) / Subpart F income 1.9 % 2.2 % 3.1 % Nextracker related transactions gains 17.2 % 19.5 % 11.5 % Earnings from partnership 7.0 % 4.8 % - % U.S. state taxes 1.5 % 0.2 % 0.5 % Excess compensation (Section 162(m)) 2.3 % 1.2 % 0.5 % Other (3.9)% 0.3 % 0.6 % (Benefit from) provision for income taxes (30.9)% 15.4 % 9.5 %
+Fiscal Year Ende ed March 31, 2025 2024 Income taxes based on domestic statutory rates 17.0 % 17.0 % Effect of jurisdictional tax rate differential 1.3 % 10.3 % Change in unrecognized tax benefit (1.9)% (1.4)% Change in valuation allowance (3.6)% (102.9)% Foreign exchange movement on prior year taxes recoverable 0.4 % (0.2)% Liability for undistributed earnings 0.6 % 20.3 % Global intangible low-taxes income (GILTI) / Subpart F income 0.9 % 1.9 % Nextracker related transactions gains - % 17.2 % Earnings from partnership - % 7.0 % U.S. state taxes 1.0 % 1.5 % Excess compensation (Section 162(m)) 1.6 % 2.3 % Other 0.8 % (3.9)% (Benefit from) provision for income taxes 18.1 % (30.9)%

-The variation in our effective tax rate each year to the statutory rate is primarily a result of recognition of earnings in foreign jurisdictions which are taxed at rates lower than the Singapore statutory rate including the effect of tax holidays and tax incentives we received primarily for our subsidiaries in China, Malaysia, Netherlands, Costa Rica, and Israel of \$20 million, \$14 million and \$23 million in fiscal years 2024, 2023 and 2022, respectively.
-The primary driver of the negative effective tax rate for fiscal year 2024 relates to changes in valuation allowances of the Company's U.S. operations on deferred tax assets of \$447 million in fiscal year 2024.
+A number of countries in which the Company is located allow for tax holidays or provide other tax incentives to attract and retain business.
+In general, these holidays were secured based on the nature, size and location of the Company's operations.
+The effect of tax holidays and tax incentives we received primarily for our subsidiaries in China, Malaysia, Netherlands, Costa Rica, and Israel was \$17 million and \$20 million in fiscal years 2025 and 2024, respectively.
 Refer to note 15 to the consolidated financial statements in Item 8, "Financial Statements and Supplementary Data" for further discussion.
 We generate most of our revenues and profits from operations outside of Singapore.